A selection of poems by Paul Archer gathered into a series of collections. Below the title of each poem you will find

 but the gale-force wind crumples up its calculations.

-It's not as good once you get there
+it's never as good when you get there.

 It was just sand and a sluggish red...

 The Difference Between a Palm and Me

 Would the palm tree prefer to scurry out of the way of the wind?

 Is it irritated when the wind shakes its curving fronds?

 Or is it pleasant, like a massage perhaps?
 If it had a mouth...